-Remember, if you live with children in your home, to label the container off-limits.
-Put it at the very back of the fridge to prevent accident use.
-And while some people prefer to keep their butter on the counter at room temperature, you should refrigerate your cannabutter to prevent it from going rancid.
+Remember, if you live with children in your home, don’t forget to label your cannabutter containers as off-limits.
+Put it at the very back of the fridge to prevent accidental use.
+Some people prefer to keep their butter on the counter at room temperature, which is okay.
+But we recommend refrigerating your cannabutter to prevent it from going rancid.

 Entrees for Infused Instant Pot Dinner Ideas

 Beyond snacks, salad dressings, and cooking oils, your Instant Pot can prepare all kinds of psychoactive entrees.
-One of the cool things about using an Instant Pot (or any pressure cooker) is how easily flavors penetrate the meat.
-So, unlike other conventional methods where spices and sauces stay outside the meat, Instant Pot cooking provides a more thorough diffusion of flavor.
-And it keeps the meat tender too.
+One of the cool things about cooking with an Instant Pot (or any pressure cooker) is how easily flavors penetrate the meat.
+Unlike other conventional methods where spices and sauces stay outside the meat, the Instant Pot provides a more thorough diffusion of flavor and keeps the meat tender.

 1. Cannabis-Infused Honey Garlic Chicken

 This recipe requires cannabis-infused honey.
-Check out this easy recipe from Honest Marijuana to make your own.
-The rest of the ingredients are economical (parsley, cloves, soy sauce, garlic, and a few other staples you may already have).
+Check out this easy recipe from the Honest Marijuana Company to make your own.
+The remaining ingredients are economical (parsley, cloves, soy sauce, garlic, and a few other staples you may already have).

-This is one of those easy, almost no-mess recipes that you can just mix up and throw together in your Instant Pot.
-Set the timer and forget it until it’s time to eat.
-You may want to pair it with some fresh salad with a cannabis-infused coconut oil dressing).
+This honey garlic chicken is one of those easy, almost no-mess recipes you can mix up and throw together in your Instant Pot.
+After you set the timer, you can go about your day and forget it until it’s time to eat.
+For a truly enlightening experience, we recommend pairing it with a fresh salad and some cannabis-infused coconut oil dressing.

 2. Instant Pot ‘Crack Chicken’ Recipe

-A recipe that may be one of the most popular Instant Pot recipes out there.
-Replace the cooking oil with your THC-infused coconut oil for this recipe.
-You can also mix your decarboxylated cannabis with the ranch dressing to add an extra dose or two for your meal.
+Cracked chicken is one of the most popular Instant Pot recipes out there.
+To make it, you’ll need to replace the cooking oil in this recipe with THC-infused coconut oil.
+You can also mix your decarboxylated cannabis with ranch dressing to make your meal more potent.

 3. Pot Infused Garlic Butter Steak Bites Recipe

-This is another great Instant Pot entrée that you can modify and infuse with cannabis.
+Here’s another excellent Instant Pot entrée you can modify and infuse cannabis.
 Have you ever ordered steak tips in a restaurant?
 This recipe creates a similar meal with tender, juicy steak pieces.
-Our recommendation is to infuse the beef broth in the recipe to have a cannabis rich gravy that will give you “all the feels.”
+Our recommendation is to infuse the beef broth in the recipe with a cannabis-rich gravy that will give you “all the feels.”